Pension guide

 Best uses

-• Estimate a defined-benefit pension from a simple salary-service formula.
+• Estimate a defined-benefit pension from salary, credited service, and multiplier.

-• Convert an annual pension estimate into a monthly amount.
+• Turn an annual pension estimate into a monthly before-tax amount.

-• Compare how years of service and multiplier affect the estimate.
+• Compare how more service years or a different multiplier changes the estimate.

-• Check replacement rate before reading the official plan document.
+• Check replacement rate before reading the official plan document or benefit statement.

 What this calculator is for